-- Fixed route service connections between north and south county routes are limited. - Replacement of older Glaval paratransit vehicles with new Turtle Top buses. - Weekend and after-hour service is limited. - Out of county service is limited to medical trips. - The TD eligibility process can be challenging, particularly for those with visual impairments, as well as those with permanent disabilities who have to reapply biannually.
+- Replacement of older Glaval paratransit vehicles with new Turtle Top buses. - Weekend and after-hour service is limited. - Out-of-county service is limited to medical trips. - The TD eligibility process can be challenging, particularly for those with visual impairments, as well as those with permanent disabilities who have to reapply biannually. - The current scheduling software is past its useful life and is in the process of being updated

-percent over the next five (5) years (from 3,124,755 in 2023 to 3,405900 in 2028), as described in the TD Population Forecasting methodology above.
+3,124,755 in 2023 to 3,405900 in 2028), as described in the TD Population Forecasting methodology above.